spsatuva/spsatuva.github.io/_pages/resources/courses.md

 The course begins by covering the fundamentals of analog and digital electronics, including the use of transistors, FET's, operational amplifiers, TTL, and CMOS integrated circuits.
 Following this students conduct projects with modern microcontroller boards (Arduino and Raspberry Pi) using the concepts and the experience gained from the prior fundamentals.
 Six laboratory hours
 <br>
 <br>
-Prerequisite: Elementary Lab 2 (PHYS 2640) or Basic Physics Labratory 2 (PHYS 2040) or General Physics II Workshop (PHYS 2419)
+Prerequisite: Intro Physics 2 for Engineers (PHYS 2419)
 </p>
 </div>
 </div>